It’s no secret that Greece is an incredibly popular tourist destination. But what are the opportunities for people

 If you’re thinking of moving to Greece, then renting a property can be a good idea before settling down permanently.
 This gives you a chance to familiarise yourself with the area and with local regulations.

 That said, the standard minimum rental contract is three years.
 You might be able to arrange a shorter let, but this will be on a case-by-case basis.
 However, monthly payments will often be lower if you commit to a longer contract.

 As with anywhere else, rental prices vary massively depending on the area.
-In Athens, you can expect to pay around €9.50 per square metre, but only €5.25 per square metre in somewhere like rural Thessaloniki.
+In Athens, you can expect to pay around €9.50 per square meter, but only €5.25 per square meter in somewhere like rural Thessaloniki.
 The average rental price is around €7.40 per square meter.

 Most rental agreements require a deposit equivalent to two month’s rent, and utility bills may or may not be included in the rental price.

 It’s safest to deal through an estate agent, as private rentals can often be a minefield for anyone not fluent in Greek.
 Either way, it’ll help to bring a translator along just to ensure there are no snags.

 Rent increases must be stated in the contract, so be sure to read the fine print.
 Similarly, you can only be evicted for not paying rent, so renters generally have more rights in Greece than in countries like the UK or the USA.

 Buying a property in Greece

-Once you’ve found an area right for your needs, the next logical step is to buy a property.
-The best way to do this is with the Golden Visa as it brings a lot of advantages, but not everyone has the spare cash to invest.
+Once you’ve found an area that is right for your needs, the next logical step is to buy a property.
+The best way to do this is with the Golden Visa, as it brings a lot of advantages, but not everyone has the spare cash to invest.

 When buying a property, you must declare whether it’s for residence or investment purposes.
 This doesn’t make a difference to your eligibility, though.
 Greece charges an annual property tax that’s determined by the property’s purpose and must be declared on your annual tax returns.
 As a result, you must have a Greek bank account and tax number to purchase a property.